kjappelbaum/ml_molsim/README.md

 # How to run it

-Some parts of this exercise will need more computational resources than most of the other MolSim exercises.
 If you have a modern laptop, we recommend you run them on the laptop.
 If you do not want to use your machine or the cluster, you can also run the exercises on Google Colab or Binder.

 ### Run it locally (recommended)